provinzio/CoinTaxman/README.md

 #### English

 CoinTaxman helps you to bring your income from crypto trading, lending, ... into your tax declaration.
-At the moment CoinTaxman only covers my area of ​​application, pull requests are welcome.
+At the moment CoinTaxman only covers my area of ​​application.
+Pull requests and requests via issues are welcome (see `Key notes for users` for more information).

 #### German - Deutsch

 CoinTaxman hilft dir dabei deine Einkünfte aus dem Krypto-Handel/-Verleih/... in die Steuererklärung zu bringen.
-Momentan deckt der CoinTaxman nur meinen Anwendungsbereich ab, Pull Requests sind gerne gesehen.
+Momentan deckt der CoinTaxman nur meinen Anwendungsbereich ab.
+Pull Requests und Anfragen über Issues sind gerne gesehen (siehe `Key notes for users` für weitere Informationen).

 **Disclaimer: use at your own risk**